vitest-dev/vitest/docs/guide/workspace.md

 ```
 :::

-If you need to run tests only inside a single project, use `--project` CLI option:
+If you need to run tests only inside a single project, use the `--project` CLI option:

 ```bash
 npm run test --project e2e